• Skip to primary navigation

 • FAQ

-Whole Hog Butchery Weekend Workshop | February 24-26
+Whole Hog Butchery Weekend Workshop | February 9-11, 2024

-We’re partnering with Andy Lane and Doug Wharton of Hand Hewn Farm to offer a truly amazing educational experience.
+For the second year, we’re partnering with Andy Lane and Doug Wharton of Hand Hewn Farm to offer a truly amazing educational experience.
 Over the course of three days, farmers, homesteaders, and culinary enthusiasts are invited to learn the art and skill of humane, on-farm, no-waste hog harvesting.

 Our hosts, opening a hog butchery workshop with a poetry reading by Wendell Berry himself.
 With Hand Hewn Farm workshop leaders, Andy and Doug, as our guides, we will learn best practices for slaughtering, butchering, and making sausage/charcuterie on the farm.

-Early Bird Special: Before January 30
+Early Bird Special: Before January 1

 $850/person*